David Cardwell

 David A. Cardwell, FREng, is a British superconducting engineer.
-He is a professor of superconducting engineering, Pro-Vice-Chancellor for Strategy and Planning at the University of Cambridge, former head of the University of Cambridge Department of Engineering, former co-director of the KACST-Cambridge Research Centre and a fellow of Fitzwilliam College.
+He is a Professor of Superconducting Engineering, former Pro-Vice-Chancellor for Strategy and Planning at the University of Cambridge (2018-2024), former head of the University of Cambridge Department of Engineering (2014-2018), former co-director of the KACST-Cambridge Research Centre and a fellow of Fitzwilliam College.
 In 2012, Cardwell was elected as a fellow of the Royal Academy of Engineering.

 Education

 Cardwell studied at the University of Warwick (BSc 1983, PhD 1987).
 He is a fellow of the Institute of Physics and the Institution of Engineering and Technology.